 Below is a workout that I hope will help you out.
 For one, only half the group is exercising at a time so they can stay out of the way.
 It also contains just some skipping ropes (which you can always sub out for star jumps) so you don’t need a lot of equipment.

-After demonstrating and explaining the exercises, as a group, spend one minute on each exercise:
+After demonstrating and explaining each exercise, do a practice round all together spending one minute on each exercise:

 - Shuttles (forwards, backpedal)